 '''

-server-admin# service cxfs_cluster status

-fs2d is running.
+server-admin# service cxfs_cluster status fs2d is running.

 cmond is running.

+cad is running.

 crsd is running.

 server-admin# service cxfs status

 clconfd is running.

 '''

 If you have previously enabled GRIOv2, the ggd2 daemon should also be running on a server-capable administration node.